NickKar30/music_gengre_class/README.md

 ## Data
 The data for the project are taken from [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification):

- The dataset consists of 1000 audio files of different lengths, 100 of each music genre:
+ The dataset consists of 1000 audio files of different lengths, 100 of 10 music genre:

  - blues